Immunosuppression-Free Kidney Transplant

 Targeted radiation therapy

-After a kidney transplant and radiation therapy, hematology experts will give you infusions of stem cells from your donor.
-Stem cells (or hematopoietic stem cells ) are special types of cells.
-They can multiply and divide, renew themselves and develop into many different types of cells in the body.
+After a kidney transplant and radiation therapy, hematology experts infuse stem cells from your donor.
+We use a specific type of cell called hematopoietic stem cells.
+These cells can multiply and divide, renew themselves and develop into many different types of cells in the body.

-Over time, our team monitors your overall health and kidney function with regular blood tests.
-One of these tests measures the level of chimerism, or how well your donor’s stem cells are blending into your own blood and bone marrow.
+Over time, our team monitors your health and kidney function with regular blood tests.
+One of these tests measures the level of chimerism, or how well your donor’s stem cells blend into your own blood and bone marrow.

 Meet our team